shahidqureshi01/python3/README.md

 # python3
-Python3 code to test features wit AI
+Python3 code to test features with AI